patricotyrell/Predicting-Treatment-Success/README.md

 ## 6. Hyperparameter Tuning Random Forest Model

 I utilized RandomizedSearchCV to tune the model with a randomized search over hyperparameters to reduce the computational cost compared to using grid search.
-While accuracy increased slightly, ROC-AUC Score decreased after hyper tuning using the random search.
+While accuracy increased slightly, ROC-AUC Score decreased after hypertuning using the random search.
 The decrease in the ROC-AUC score after hyperparameter tuning using random search could be due to the randomness involved in the search process.
 Randomized search explores a random subset of the hyperparameter space, and in some cases, it may not find hyperparameters that improve the model's performance on your specific dataset.
 Hence, I performed cross-validation to get a more stable estimate of the model's performance.
 This helped ensure that the hyperparameters were chosen based on more robust performance estimates.
 I performed 5-fold cross-validation on your Random Forest model, and the results indicate that the mean ROC-AUC score of approximately 0.879 suggests that your Random Forest model is performing well on the cross-validated subsets of your training data.
 The standard deviation is relatively small, indicating that the model's performance is consistent across different folds.
 This information provides more confidence in the model's predictive ability and its stability when applied to unseen data.